ChihHaoChen/pdf-connections/README.md

     };
     ```

-    The unique id, file name, and file paths are directly set up in the object format for the nodes and edges for demonstrating the desired features while usually such data uniqueness should be configured in backend.
-In this application, since only edges are editable, state variable has been configured in the top view to store the changes after editing edges.
-No further editing regarding the sample data is employed since that is not required for this application.
+- Unique IDs, file names, and file paths are set up in the object format for nodes and edges to demonstrate desired features.
+Usually, such data uniqueness should be configured in the backend.
+Only edges are editable, and state variables are used to store changes after editing edges.
+No further editing of the sample data is employed since it is not required for this application.

-3. Editing edges: an onClick function with  the function intersectObjects from Three.Raycaster is implemented.
-Since only editing one edge per operation, only the first intersected edge is configured as the argument for the useCallback hook - selectEdge for updating  and saving the value of the selected edge.
-An table with a input box has been placed under the canvas view.
-When edges are selected, the table will be rendered, while in the case of no selected edges, an empty icon with message will show up to inform users about no selected edges.
-Please notice as mentioned beforehand, here saving operation only involves updating the values in the state variable without editing the sample data.
+3. Editing edges:
+- An onClick function with the function intersectObjects from Three.Raycaster is implemented.
+Since only one edge is edited per operation, only the first intersected edge is passed as the argument to the useCallback hook - selectEdge for updating and saving the selected edge's value.
+- A table with an input box is placed under the canvas view.
+When edges are selected, the table is rendered; if no edges are selected, an empty icon with a message informs users about no selected edges.
+The saving operation only involves updating values in the state variable without editing the sample data.
-4. 3D interaction: a class inside the Three addons folder has been used to handle rotation, zoom, and pan operations on canvas for navigating the graph.
+4. 3D interaction:
+- A class from the Three.js addons folder handles rotation, zoom, and pan operations on the canvas for navigating the graph.